Tarragindi: Education

 Wellers Hill State School is located on the junction of Weller and Toohey Roads.
 The school has a very active music program which is renowned within the area and has flourished under the care of several dedicated musical instructors.
 The motto of this school is 'Strive to Succeed' and this motto is upheld visibly in the conduct of student and teacher.
 Its sports houses, named after Australian native animals, are Platypus (yellow), Emu (blue), Kangaroo (red), and Koala (green).
 In December 2006 and June 2013 the school lost some buildings due to arson attacks.
 The school introduced a Japanese Bilingual in program in 2014 and offers a student exchange program with its sister school from Yasugi in Japan.

 St. Elizabeth's Catholic Primary School is located at 55 Effingham Street on the corner of Cracknell Road and is part of the Annerley Ekibin Parish Mary Immaculate Church, Annerley.
 The school has 3 sporting houses, all named after people involved in the school's development and significant people in the Christian faith: Bergin (gold) named after Fr Basil Bergin the first parish priest when the school opened, Elliot (red) which is named after Fr Graham Elliott who was a parish priest at St Elizabeth's from 1976–1999 and Nagle (blue) which is named after Nano Nagle.
 The school's motto is "Caritas Christi", which is displayed on the boys' uniform and on the balcony of the Christi Centre where the students participate in art & music.
 There is an OSHC Centre downstairs.
 The school has a chapel, which used to be a church until the installation of the Prep Rooms.

+There are no secondary schoools in Tarragindi.
+The nearest government secondary schools are Holland Park State High School in neighbouring Holland Park West to the east and Yeronga State High School in Yeronga to the west.